Hallur20/Assignment_01_Databases/README.md

 <p>instructions -> shows the instructions again that were shown when the program started.</p>
 <p>hashmap -> shows the keys / offsets saved in the hashmap</p>
 <p>exit -> exits the program.</p>

+<p>this was made by Hallur við Neyst, software development in cphbusiness lyngby</p>